kurtisnelson/presentations/storing-app-data/slides.md

 # Fundamentally Async

-SimpleStore uses a shared thread pool to enqueue IO operations across all callsites.
-Internally, each instance has an OrderedExecutor to ensure FIFO behavior is observed by the consumer.
+## Shared thread pool to enqueue IO operations across all callsites
+## Internally uses `OrderedExecutor`

 ^ When the consumer is done with the store, they call close which prevents new operations from being enqueued and allows existing operations to complete.

 ---

-# Fundamentally Async

-## Why not RxJava?
+# Why not RxJava?

-tldr; `Single.fromFuture` instantly goes from ListenableFuture to RxJava.
+## `Single.fromFuture` instantly goes from ListenableFuture to RxJava.

-`ListenableFuture` is already used internally by many Google dependencies, and Play Services is considering moving to it from their custom Task.
+^ `ListenableFuture` is already used internally by many Google dependencies, and Play Services is considering moving to it from their custom Task.

 ^ ListenableFuture uses standard java executors which are easy to understand.
 Rx schedulers have nuance that can lead to issues with highly parallel I/O. (See Utkarsh + Yohan's DCSF18 threading talk)